-Canadian Dividend Kings & Aristocrats – March 2024
+Canadian Dividend Kings & Aristocrats – October 2024

 Top Canadian Dividend King Pick for 2024: National Bank

-With, higher-for-longer interest rates and increased loan-loss provisions slimming back down again over the next couple of years, profit margins should begin to rise back up.
+With higher-for-longer interest rates and increased loan-loss provisions slimming back down again over the next couple of years, profit margins should begin to rise back up.
 I wrote more about the loan loss provisions that the financial institutions were setting aside in my investing in Canadian bank stocks article.

 The banks should continue to benefit from the growing interest rate spreads, and their cautious building of reserves is the exact reason why they are such solid long-term investments.